How much salt to add to 1 pound of ground meat – Salting ground meat, when and how?

 When should you season ground meat with salt?

 I have a perfect article: Salting Food – How to add salt during cooking.
 Check it out.
-There you will find some helpful tips that will ease your mind and make your cooking experience more pleasant.
+You will find some helpful tips that will ease your mind and make your cooking experience more pleasant.

 You should always check the dish for saltiness while you are cooking it.
 Start with the lesser amount and add some more gradually.